Cheezmeister/www.luchenlabs.com/bio.markdown

 Hey there.
 Pleased to make your acquaintance.
 I'm a proud geek, born and raised on Long Island, New York, but itching to see the world.
-I graduated from [RIT](http://www.rit.edu) with a
-BS in Computer Science (plus math and German minors!) and though I can't help growing older, I still haven't gotten around to growing up.
+I have an $80,000 piece of paper from [RIT](http://www.rit.edu) that says "Bachelor of Science" in large ornate letters, and though I can't help growing older, I still haven't gotten around to growing up.

 ### I Am ###